Elvis Presley: Elvis Is Back

-Lost in Hollywood
+The "Presley pictures"

 Parker had by now pushed Presley into a heavy filmmaking schedule, focused on formulaic, modestly budgeted musical comedies.
-Presley, at first, insisted on pursuing higher roles, but when two films in a more dramatic vein—Flaming Star (1960) and Wild in the Country (1961)—were less commercially successful, he reverted to the formula.
-Among the 27 films he made during the 1960s, there were a few further exceptions.
+Presley initially insisted on pursuing higher roles, but when two films in a more dramatic vein—Flaming Star (1960) and Wild in the Country (1961)—were less commercially successful, he reverted to the formula.
+Among the twenty-seven films he made during the 1960s, there were a few further exceptions.
 His films were almost universally panned; critic Andrew Caine dismissed them as a "pantheon of bad taste".
 Nonetheless, they were virtually all profitable.
-Hal Wallis, who produced nine of them, declared, "A Presley picture is the only sure thing in Hollywood."
+Hal Wallis, who produced nine, declared, "A Presley picture is the only sure thing in Hollywood."

-Of Presley's films in the 1960s, 15 were accompanied by soundtrack albums and another 5 by soundtrack EPs.
-The films' rapid production and release schedules—he frequently starred in three a year—affected his music.
+Of Presley's films in the 1960s, 15 were accompanied by soundtrack albums and another five by soundtrack EPs.
+The films' rapid production and release schedules—Presley frequently starred in three a year—affected his music.
 According to Jerry Leiber, the soundtrack formula was already evident before Presley left for the Army: "three ballads, one medium-tempo [number], one up-tempo, and one break blues boogie".
 As the decade wore on, the quality of the soundtrack songs grew "progressively worse".
-Julie Parrish, who appeared in Paradise, Hawaiian Style (1966), says that he disliked many of the songs chosen for his films.
-The Jordanaires' Gordon Stoker describes how Presley would retreat from the studio microphone: "The material was so bad that he felt like he couldn't sing it."
+Julie Parrish, who appeared in Paradise, Hawaiian Style (1966), says that Presley disliked many of the songs.
+The Jordanaires' Gordon Stoker describes how he would retreat from the studio microphone: "The material was so bad that he felt like he couldn't sing it."
 Most of the film albums featured a song or two from respected writers such as the team of Doc Pomus and Mort Shuman.
 But by and large, according to biographer Jerry Hopkins, the numbers seemed to be "written on order by men who never really understood Elvis or rock and roll".
-Regardless of the songs' quality, it has been argued that Presley generally sang them well, with commitment.
-Critic Dave Marsh heard the opposite: "Presley isn't trying, probably the wisest course in the face of material like 'No Room to Rumba in a Sports Car' and 'Rock-A-Hula Baby'."